SignalK/specification/gitbook-docs/connection.md

         'txtvers=1',
         'roles=master,main',
         'self=urn:mrn:signalk:uuid:c0d79334-4e25-4245-8892-54e8ccc8021d',
-        'server=signalk-server',
+        'swname=signalk-server',
-        'version=0.1.23'
+        'swvers=0.1.23'
         ]
 ```

-This shows a Signal K server with the HTTP REST API on port 80 and the WebSocket data stream on port 3000.
-The server
+These records are advertising a Signal K server with the HTTP REST API on port 80 and the WebSocket data stream on port
-identifies as having the `master` and `main` roles and provides a `self` identifier.
+3000.
+The server identifies as having the `master` and `main` roles and provides a `self` identifier as a UUID.

 ### Roles